 Response: The porosity and CBV have equal definition.
 We have now clarified the proof.

 P7L23 Was motion artefact an issue, with almost 2 minutes of scan time?
-Response: There were very few motion artifacts in the CT volume.
-(Is this correct CONSTANTIN?)
+Response: Prior to the perfusion analysis, intra patient registration was performed.
+Based on bone-structures (>600HU), the alignment was carried out with respect to the first timepoint using rigid transformations (rotation, translation).
+After the registration, motion was visually determined to be negligible.
+We have added this information and reference [25], were more details on the real data can be found.

 Reviewer: 2 Comments to the Author This manuscript examines the limitations of kinetic models of tissue perfusion that are often applied with intravascular tracers to create voxelwise maps of tissue perfusion.
 Specifically, the manuscript focuses on the issue that conventional definitions of perfusion based on blood entering and leaving a control volume are not scale invariant.
 A percolation network model is proposed that enables solving for blood flux in a manner that is self consistent when discretized into voxels.
 The manuscript then examines how to relate this flux to conventional notions of perfusion using control volumes derived from streamline.
 Simulation and experimental data are presented.
 Overall, I found this to be a thought provoking paper and can recommend it for publication.
 Some specific issues that should be addressed are as follows: 1.
 In the introduction it would be useful to make clear that the issues discussed pertain to intravascular tracers and not perfusion measurements in general.
 Microsphere experiments and, to a lesser extent, diffusible tracer techniques such as arterial spin labelling MRI where the tracer is trapped by the tissue do not suffer from the limitations described.